Music-and-Culture-Technology-Lab/omnizart/docs/source/add-new-modules.rst

   new modules.
 Most of them are very similar of their overall architecture, but vary in detail.
   Most the time, you could just copy and paste the small pieces to your module, and modify just a small part of them to adapt to your task.
+* **Process unit should be as small as possible** - For example, if you want to extract spectral feature of an audio, then the process unit of your function should be an audio, rather than a list of audios.
+If you want to process a batch of audios, than you should write another function wrap around the first function and iterate through the audios.
+* **Do only one thing in one single function** - Similar to the above principle, do as less things as possible in a single function.
+Most of time, we just mess everything together, making an *'almighty'* function, and it may work but in a dangerous balance.
+That's the last thing you would like to see when you are developing a big project.
 * **Try not to make your own wheels** - There have been many useful and validated functions that are developed to deal with the daily works.
 They are already there to cover 90% of every details of a module, thus new logics are in very small chances being needed.